 Instructions: Your personal information is not required, but may allow planning officials to contact you in the future.
-Your comments will be recorded and presented to our Transportation Policy Board before voting on project selection or funding decisions.
-Knowing your location will help KTMPO with planning the needs in your community.
+Your comments will be recorded and presented to our Transportation Policy Board before voting on project selection or funding decisions. \Knowing your location will help KTMPO with planning the needs in your community.

 Name:

 Title:

 Company:

 Address: (Or Closest Intersection) Phone:

 Email:

+ск) omments and personal infor Jests made un

-K TMPO 2180 N. Main St. Belton, TX 76513 (254) 770-2200 www.ktmpo.org
+КТ MPO 2180 N. Main St. Be elton, TX 7651 3 (254) 770 -2200 v vww.ktmpo.org